nishantjr/fuzzing-with-k/doc/report.md

 While implementing the semantics, we often augment the language syntax with various constructs to aid in its implementation.
-For example, the Michelson language allows three types of basic containters.
-It's `ITER` instruction allows looping over
+For example, the Michelson language allows three types of basic containers.
+Its `ITER` instruction allows looping over

 Concretization
 --------------